Dalmadoodle Grooming Guide: Expert Tips for a Shiny, Healthy Coat

 Indoor vs. Outdoor Living

-• Indoor Companions: Prefer to stay close to their family and are not suited to being left outdoors for long periods.
+• Indoor Companions: Prefer to stay close to their family and are not suited to be left outdoors for long periods.

 • Outdoor Play: Enjoy outdoor activities but should always have access to a safe indoor environment.